Carpentries in Africa¶

-- Provide logistical support for workshops in Africa: The African Task Force will work closely with the African Regional Community Coordinators to provide logistical support for workshops when needed.
+Provide logistical support for workshops in Africa: The African Regional Coordinator will work closely with experienced African instructors to provide logistical support for workshops when needed.

-- Mentoring for Instructors and Helpers before a workshop: We will host online mentoring sessions for instructors and helpers before a workshop to ensure everyone knows what to expect and what is expected of them.
+Mentoring for Instructors and Helpers before a workshop: Some members of the African instructor community are willing to host online mentoring sessions for instructors and helpers before a workshop to ensure everyone knows what to expect and what is expected of them.

 We would love to get more people involved in specific activities to support our growing African community.

-Hosting the monthly African meetup: We would love to hear more voices at our monthly online meetup.
-If you are keen to host a session, please find the dates on the African Carpentries Calendar and sign up at our Etherpad.
+Join the monthly African meetup: We would love to hear more voices at our monthly online meetup, on the 4th Thursday each month, 12:00 - 13:00 SAST (10:00 - 11:00 UTC).
+If you are keen to join or host a session, please sign up at our Etherpad.